vijaysharma83760/enterprise-supply-chain-intelligence/README.md

 ## Overview

-This repository contains an end-to-end Supply Chain Analytics project built using Microsoft Excel, PostgreSQL, Python, and Power BI.
+This repository contains an end-to-end Supply Chain Analytics project developed using Excel, SQL, Python, and Power BI.

-The project demonstrates how supply chain data can be collected, analyzed, and visualized to support business decision-making across sales, procurement, inventory, suppliers, customers, and logistics.
+The objective of this project is to simulate a real-world supply chain environment by analyzing sales, procurement, inventory, and logistics data to generate actionable business insights and interactive dashboards.

-Each phase builds upon the previous one to create a complete analytics solution.
+Rather than building isolated practice projects, this repository demonstrates a complete analytics workflow across multiple technologies.

 ---